 - 1. New development should enhance and reinforce the style and structure of the village, both in Lyonshall and Holme Marsh.
 A proposal for new housing should not feature a generic scheme but should demonstrate how it responds to the character of the site and its surroundings, in scale, mass and built form [as described in Appendix 1 Housing Character and Density]. - 2.
 Layouts should respect the traditional village form in each settlement.
 In the centre of Lyonshall village, individual properties should follow a linear pattern, fronting the road and set back within garden plots, while dwellings in larger developments should also be set back from their access roads or common spaces.
 Towards the edge of the village and in Holme Marsh, development should be more scattered in form, with low plot density and individual properties set within large plots.
 Landscaping and planting for screening, separating and simply as attractive features should be defined in all proposals.
-In all areas, plot sizes should allow for suitable external storage facilities such as cycle storage units, sheds and garages. - 3.
-Where planning permission is required, extensions to existing buildings should be in scale with the original building. - 4.
+In all areas, plot sizes should allow for suitable external storage facilities such as cycle storage units, sheds and garages.

+- 3. Where planning permission is required, extensions to existing buildings should be in scale with the original building. - 4.
 Schemes that include provision for home working such as office space / annexes will be encouraged. - 5.
 Groups of new buildings should contain a mixture of types, in sympathy with each other, but not identical in shape, style or design.

-- Materials should be chosen to add to the quality or character of the surrounding environment.
+The form and detailing of individual dwellings is expected to be robust and engaging, designed to give pleasure to occupiers, villagers and passers-by. - 6.
+Materials should be chosen to add to the quality or character of the surrounding environment.
+Their quality is very important, and in particular their weathering characteristics over the life of the building.
 Where possible, locally appropriate materials should be used.
-However, new development proposals need not imitate earlier architectural periods or styles, and imaginative modern designs will be encouraged. - 7.
+However, new development proposals need not imitate earlier architectural periods or styles, and imaginative, modern and sustainable designs will be encouraged wherever possible. - 7.
 Proposals should be designed to minimise adverse impacts on neighbours and general local amenity, giving careful consideration to noise, light and smells.

-Draft Policy LB1 Protecting and Enhancing Local Employment Opportunities in Lyonshall
+Policy LB1 Protecting and Enhancing Local Employment Opportunities in Lyonshall

-Proposals for appropriate new economic development at Burgoynes Lyonshall and Ovals Farm Industrial estate will be supported provided that:
+Proposals for appropriate new economic development at Burgoynes Industrial Estate will be supported provided that:

-- 1. Development is for small scale business units (B1 use) - 2.
-Adequate on-site car parking is provided for occupiers and visitors and suitable access is provided to the A480 and A44 respectively. - 3.
-Amenity of neighbouring residential areas is protected, and suitable screening and landscaping is provided. - 4.
-Development is of a high design quality which is sensitive to the character of the surrounding rural area.
+- 1. Development is for small scale business units (B1 use); - 2.
+Adequate on-site car parking is provided for occupiers and visitors and suitable access is provided to the A480 and A44 respectively; - 3.
+Amenity of neighbouring residential areas is protected, and suitable screening and landscaping is provided using a mix of native, locally appropriate, deciduous species; - 4.
+Development is of a high design quality which is sensitive to the character of the surrounding rural area; and - 5.
+Suitable and safe provision is made for access by pedestrians and cyclists.

-Draft Policy LB2 Supporting Rural Diversification
+Policy LB2 Supporting Rural Diversification